 Rachel smiled.
 “Yes, I think maybe you do.
 You and Sir Ross…”

-Demelza laughed.
+Demelza laughed, shaking her head.
 “I think now that you are family you should drop the ‘Sir.’
 Ross and Demelza will do very nicely for us.”

 The bride’s fine eyes danced with delight.
 “Ross and Demelza it is then.
 I just wanted you to know how happy I am.
 If we can be as happy as you two…”

-“Just remember that not all of marriage is plain sailing,” Demelza advised her with a gentle smile.
+“Just remember that not all of marriage is plain sailing.”
+Demelza’s smile was filled with memories.
 “Sometimes… Well, there have been times when Ross and I have hit some very bad squalls.
 But somehow we always managed to steer ourselves off the rocks, as I’m sure you shall.
 Now hurry, or it will be dark before you reach Falmouth.”

 “Yes.
 Goodbye.
-And goodbye S… Ross,” she added as he came up behind his wife.
-Standing on tiptoe she kissed him impulsively on the cheek, and then she was off, waving merrily from the coach as it bowled away down the drive.
+And goodbye Si… Ross,” she added as he came up behind his wife.
+Standing on tip-toe she kissed him impulsively on the cheek, and then she was off, climbing into the coach and waving merrily from the coach as it bowled away down the drive.

 “What was Rachel saying to you this afternoon?”
 Ross asked as they slid into bed that night.

 “Oh, Ross, the sweetest thing.”
-She related the conversation.
+She repeated the conversation.

 He nodded, drawing her into the crook of his arm.
 “I think they will be happy.
 She’s a very nice girl – and Harry is quite besotted with her.”

-“It’s odd, don’t you think?” she remarked, snuggling up against him.
+“It’s odd, don’t you think?”
+She snuggled up against him.
 “He was the youngest, almost an after-thought, and perhaps the most spoiled of our children.
 And yet he’s the only one who has never given us a moment’s anxiety.”